 Operation Illwind, an FBI investigation into widespread corruption in Department of Defense procurement, led to indictments of government officials and private contractors for fraud and bribery in 12 states and the District of Columbia

 December 21, 1988

 A Pan American 747 flight carrying 259 people exploded over Lockerbie, Scotland, killing all on board and 11 people on the ground.
 An extensive investigation by the FBI, U.S., and foreign police authorities followed.

 The FBI’s Computer Analysis and Response Team, or CART, became operational in the FBI Laboratory.
 CART provides timely and accurate examinations of computers and computer disks as a support to investigations and prosecutions.

 G. Norm Christensen was appointed the first assistant director of the Criminal Justice Information Services (CJIS) Division, which had been created the previous month to consolidate existing FBI services involving criminal histories, fingerprints, and crime reports provided to law enforcement and criminal justice agencies.

 The FBI Laboratory installed DRUGFIRE, a database that stores and links specific, unique markings left on bullets and shell casings after a gun is fired.
 Facts on spent ammunition recovered at drug-related shootings are stored in DRUGFIRE and used to link crimes committed with the same gun.

 February 26, 1993

-A bomb exploded under the World Trade Center in New York City leaving a five-story crater, killing six persons, and injuring over 1,000 others.
+A bomb exploded under the World Trade Center in New York City, leaving a five-story crater, killing six persons, and injuring more than a thousand others.
 The FBI, other federal agencies, and police authorities in New York worked together on this investigation.